When Can I Go Back to Work After Dental Implant Surgery?

 If you’re receiving more than a few implants, you may want to build an extra day or two into your plan to allow swelling, bruising, and other post-surgical effects to subside.

 2. Bone grafting

 Sometimes, there isn’t enough bone to support dental implants.
 Bone grafting is a method of using tissue from elsewhere in your body or a tissue bank to augment the implant site.

 Minor bone grafts are unlikely to significantly alter your timetable, but more complex ones have the potential to add additional recovery time.

 Whether or not your implants require bone grafting and no matter how many implants you receive, your oral surgeon will send you home with specific post-op instructions.
 Following these instructions as carefully as possible is the best way to minimize your recovery time.

-Keeping your mouth clean after dental implant surgery is vital to avoiding infections.
+Keeping your mouth clean after dental implant surgery is vital to avoid infections.
 Following the recommended diet and avoiding alcohol can help stave off complications as well.
 And avoid smoking at all costs—it can delay healing, cause infections and limit the long-term success of your implants.

 Take it easy

 No matter how quickly you return to work after dental implant surgery, it’s important to take it easy and not overexert yourself.
-Intense physical activity could increase swelling, throbbing, bleeding and overall discomfort.
+Intense physical activity could increase swelling, throbbing, bleeding, and overall discomfort.